libp2p/specs/pubsub/gossipsub/partial-messages.md

 A node uses a peer's `supportsSendingPartial` setting to know if it can send a partial message request to a peer.
-It uses its `requestsPartial` setting to know whether to send send the peer a full message or a partial message.
+It uses its `requestsPartial` setting to know whether to send the peer a full message or a partial message.

-If a peer supports partial messages on a topic but did not request them, a node MUST omit the `partialMessage` field of the `PartialMessagesExtension` message.
+If a peer supports partial messages on a topic but did not request them, a node MUST omit the `partialMessage` field of the `PartialMessagesExtension` message when sending a message to this peer.
+In other words, it MUST NOT send this peer encoded partialMessage data since it did not request it.

 If a node does not support the partial message extension, it MUST ignore the `requestPartial` and `supportsPartial` fields.
 This is the default behavior of